Summary

 How much share capital is required to form a GmbH?

 To incorporate a GmbH, you need at least €25,000 in share capital, which can be contributed by one or more shareholders.
-The individual capital contributions of each shareholder do not have to be the same but can vary.
+The individual capital contributions of each shareholder can vary.
 For example, Founder A can contribute €20,000 while Founder B contributes €5,000 to the share capital.

 Where does the share capital have to be paid?

 Shareholders must deposit their share capital into the GmbH’s bank account.
-The receipt for the deposit is then submitted to the notary who formed the company for you.
-Only then can the company be entered into the Handelsregister (commercial register).
+The receipt for the deposit must be submitted to the notary after the notary appointment.
+Only then can the company be entered into the commercial register.

 Do I have to pay all the share capital upfront?